apigeecs/apigee-migrate-tool/README.md

     ```

 ## Using the tool to migrate an org

+Migrating includes the following steps:

+1. Collect information about the orgs you're migrating from and importing to.
-To use the tool, you configure it with information about your orgs, then run tasks to import or export specific kinds of org data.
+1. Configure the tool with information about your orgs.
+1. Run grunt tasks in the migration tool to export org data to your local drive, then import the data to another org.
+1. Verify that the data you migrated works as it should in the new org.

 ### Before you get started